kota200/GExA-pipeline/docs/wiki/Home.md

-# OCExA pipeline for constructing an RNA sequencing (RNA-seq) database
+# GExA pipeline for constructing an RNA sequencing (RNA-seq) database

 ## What this pipeline does